iliassioutis/iliassioutis.github.io/research/ucl-mphil/index.md

 Accuracy is evaluated using **TRE**, computed in synthetic experiments where **ground truth is known by construction** (reported as mean ± standard deviation across experiment conditions).

 ### Why “beyond common overlap” matters
 For partial registrations, evaluating accuracy only in the region of overlap can be misleading.
-This thesis explicitly evaluates warping behavior in the **space beyond common overlap**, and treats this as the most reliable validation scheme for full-to-partial registrations.
+This work explicitly evaluates warping behavior in the **space beyond common overlap**, treating it as the most reliable validation scheme for full-to-partial registrations.

 ---